Automating shapefile and GeoJSON exports from municipal portals

 if not gdf["geometry"].is_valid.all():

-raise ValueError("Invalid geometries persist after repair.
-Abort sync to prevent spatial join corruption.")
+raise ValueError("Invalid geometries persist after repair; abort to protect spatial joins.")

 return gdf